 1. Preparation of the perfusion solution and device

-NOTE: The total volume of the perfusion solution prepared for normothermic machine perfusion (NMP) according to this protocol is approximately 3,000 mL, as reported previously1, and the final hemoglobin concentration is 6–10 g/L. The components of the perfusion solution are listed in Table 1.
+NOTE: The total volume of the perfusion solution prepared for NMP according to this protocol is approximately 3,000 mL, as reported previously1, and the final hemoglobin concentration is 6–10 g/L. The components of the perfusion solution are listed in Table 1.

 1.1.
 Add the components of the perfusate to the organ reservoir of artificial hepatic assist device (Table of Materials) through the connector at the top of the oxygenator and remove all bubbles from the pipeline.

 1.2.
-Turn on the venous pump on according to the manufacturer’s instructions, which is displayed on the screen.
+Turn on the venous pump -according to the manufacturer’s instructions, which is displayed on the screen.
 Turn on the arterial pump in a similar manner.
 Null the pressure according to the instructions on the device screen.
-Click on the Pressure button to set the HA pressure within the range of 50–65 mmHg and PV pressure within the range of 4–11 mmHg during the whole process of normal temperature mechanical perfusion.
+Click on the Pressure button to set the HA pressure within the range of 50–60 mmHg and PV pressure within the range of 5–10 mmHg during the whole process of normal temperature mechanical perfusion.

 1.3.
 Start oxygenation using a mixture of O2 and air (30% O2) at a combined flow rate of 400 mL/min.
 Warm the perfusion solution to 37 °C.